hnarayanan/harishnarayanan.org/content/_index.md

 {{< figure src="/images/projects/edgefolio.png" href="https://edgefolio.com/" title="Cutting-edge platform connecting investors and hedge funds.">}}

-When I'm not on the job, I take on [exploratory projects](/projects/) that align with my passion for using techology to make the world a better place.
+When I'm not on the job, I take on [exploratory projects](/projects/) that align with my passion for using technology to make the world a better place.
 I learn a lot while doing this, and share what I learn through [my writing](/writing/), talks and [open source projects](https://github.com/hnarayanan).